simonmeggle/simonmeggle.github.io/_posts/en/2014-09-07-multilingual-website-with-jekyll.md

 ## Website access and search engine

 The website is completely static, so it is difficult to know the language of our visitors, either by detecting the headers sent by the browser or on the basis of their geographical location.
-Nevertheless, it is possible to indicating the search engines which pages are translations of the same content[^search].
+Nevertheless, it is possible to indicating the search engines which pages are translations of the same content[[thus, users finding our website through a search engine should be offered the good translation]].

 To do so, two ways are possible: [use `<link>`](https://support.google.com/webmasters/answer/189077?hl=en) or [create a `sitemaps.xml` file](https://support.google.com/webmasters/answer/2620865?hl=en).

 ### With a *link* tag

-You only have to provide in the `<head>` part of the page, every translation available of the actual version[^link].
+You only have to provide in the `<head>` part of the page, every translation available of the actual version[[you need to be careful to use the good [country codes](https://support.google.com/webmasters/answer/189077?hl=en)]].
 To do so, we can use the following code, similar to those used previously:

 ```html
 {% raw %}